 Besides my struggle to hike through the morning snow and to power myself with a measly 250 calories, the trail also takes us through a couple of river crossings for good measure.
 Because wet shoes in the snow, why not?

-The Continental Divide Trail has become one in the same with the Colorado Trail at this point in the hike which means that we are seeing more people than usual on the trail.
-The Colorado Trail (or, if you're really cool, the CT – sorry Connecticut) runs for 500 mi / 805 km between Denver in the northeast and Durango in the southwest.
+The Continental Divide Trail has become the same as the Colorado Trail at this point in the hike which means that we are seeing more people than usual on the trail.
+The Colorado Trail (or, if you’re cool, the CT – sorry Connecticut) runs for 500 mi / 805 km between Denver in the northeast and Durango in the southwest.
 It is to the CDT what the John Muir Trail is to the Pacific Crest Trail.
-Maybe I'll hike it one day?
+Maybe I’ll hike it one day?

 We run into Napolean and Red Cross before hitting Stony Pass and since they’re more badass than we are, they’re pushing through to Lake City (the next town) instead of going into Silverton.
 We may never see them again.

 The dirt road at Stony Pass gets very little traffic and after being denied a ride from a family of ATV enthusiasts we decide to start walking toward town.
-Worst case scenario, we end up walking the entire 10 mi / 16 km (let it be known I absolutely do not want this to happen).
+Worst case scenario, we end up walking the entire 10 mi / 16 km (let it be known I do not want this to happen).

 It would seem the only thing to do in Silverton is to rent an offroad buggy ATV thing (what are these called?
 Buggys?
 4x4s?
 ATVs?) and drive it around the mountains because they’re everywhere as we start making our way down.
 Despite being out en masse, not a single person wants to ruin their vacation with a smelly hiker in their vehicle and nobody gives us a ride.

 Moist gets out in front of me and Appa, and he manages to flag down a car that pulls out of a parking area between us and him.
 He then proceeds to get into said car before said car proceeds to drive away.
 What?